 Special Trustee.
 Mr. Brian W. Simmons, Special Trustee is referred to as the Special Trustee.
 The sole responsibility of the Special Trustee is to collect contributions owed to the Plan.
 No other Trustee has the responsibility to collect contributions owed to the Plan.
 The contact information for the Special Trustee is:

-320 North Highway 77 Italy, Texas 76651
+320 North Highway 77 Italy, Texas 76651 Telephone: (888) 230-2240 beginning on January 1, 2025.

 SUPERIOR COMMERCIAL CONCRETE, LLC 401(K) PROFIT SHARING PLAN